resurrecting-open-source-projects/packit/CONTRIBUTING.md

    officially.
 Note that this second step is not compulsory.
 However, to accept you in project, I need a minimum collaboration before.

+**TIP: now, Packit needs to understand IPv6.
+Can you implement it?**

 To find issues and bugs to fix, you can check these addresses: